Reckitt takes steps to calm pricing row in India

 By Aditya Kalra and Abhirup Roy

-NEW DELHI, Jan 5 (Reuters) - British consumer giant Reckitt Benckiser RB.L sought to allay concerns from its army of sales agents in India about unfair pricing, saying it had taken steps to ensure a level playing field for distributors, a letter seen by Reuters showed.
+NEW DELHI, Jan 5 (Reuters) - British consumer giant Reckitt Benckiser RB.L sought to allay the concerns of its army of sales agents in India about unfair pricing, saying it had taken steps to ensure a level playing field for distributors, a letter seen by Reuters showed.

 The assurance followed a Reuters story in November that revealed sales agents of companies including Reckitt, Unilever ULVR.L and Colgate were angry that mom-and-pop stores - known as kiranas in India - increasingly ordered from Indian retailer Reliance's mobile app because they could get lower prices.